Member Profiles

 http://www.woollycat.net/.

-Bjo and John Trimble (Southern California)
+Bjo Trimble (Southern California)

 Ancient Earth Pigments showing people of all ages how to make their own historic pigments and inks.
 Bjo and John

-She and her husband were awarded ICG's
+were awarded ICG's

-1992 Lifetime Achievement Award.
+1992 Lifetime

 Terry Walker (District of Columbia) has been sewing for forty